 U.S. native digital display ad spending

 Mobile channels, programmatic platforms and social networks are the main drivers behind this increase.
-And, since there’s a lot of overlap between the channels, there will be plenty of opportunities to run campaigns that incorporate all three.
+And, since there’s a lot of overlap between the channels, there are plenty of opportunities to run campaigns that incorporate all three.

-Native ad formats like video and sponsored articles are starting to become more popular as well, which has taken a chunk out of social media’s share of the ad spend.
-But social ads will still account for nearly three-quarters of native ad spend in the foreseeable future.
+Native ad formats like video and sponsored articles are becoming more popular as well, which has taken a chunk out of social media’s share of the ad spend.
+But social ads will still account for around three-quarters of native ad spend in the foreseeable future.